 The Medical Anthropology minor develops students' understanding of health from the perspective of human cultural and biological diversity.
 Current trends in education and employment show a growing need for medical anthropology knowledge and expertise in a variety of national and international career directions.
 This Minor therefore prepares students for future graduate studies and work in health professions, including medicine, global health, nursing, and social work.

-- At least 15 hours used in the minor must be earned at UCF within the Department of Anthropology.
+- At least 15 hours used in the minor must be earned at UCF.